luofan18/jekyll-now/_posts/2017-4-21-Policy-Gradient-in-Reinforcement-Learning.md

----
-layout: post
-title: Policy Gradient in Reinforcement Learning
-published: true
----

 This article is a simple introduction for coding policy gradient algorithm and assumes you already have some knowledge about reinforcement learning and machine learning.

-### Direct Parameterize Policy
+### Directly Parameterize Policy

 There are several branches of methods in reinforcement learning.
-Apart from Q-learning, where you approximate the Q-function of the state and action, you can direct parameterize the policy.
+Apart from Q-learning, where you approximate the Q-function of the state and action, you can directly parameterize the policy.

-Given a vector of parameters $$ \vec{\theta} $$ on policy, you have a policy $$ \pi(a \vert s,\vec{\theta}) $$ which give you the probability of certain action $$ a $$ under state $$ s $$.
+Given a vector of parameters $$ \vec{\theta} $$ on policy, you have a policy $$ \pi(a \vert s,\vec{\theta}) $$ which gives you the probability of certain action $$ a $$ under state $$ s $$.
 Then you sample an action from that distribution, take this action, observe the next state and reward.
 After you run the same policy for a period, you evaluate your current policy with data collected and figure out which actions are responsible for better reward.
 Then you increase the probability of 'good' policy and decrease the 'bad' policy.

 ### Parameterize the Probability of Actions under Given states

 Obviously, the input to the policy $$ \pi(a \vert s,\vec{\theta}) $$ is the state we are currently in.
 Instead of using a policy that gives us a deterministic action, here we make the policy output a distribution on action.
 The reason is that by making the policy random we are actually exploring the world.
 Just like in Q-learning we use epsilon-greedy algorithm.

 If the action space is discrete, where you have a fixed number of actions, the output of the $$ \pi(a \vert s,\vec{\theta}) $$ can be log probability of different action, like the output of neural network in classification problem.
-If the action space is continuous space, one way is to assume you action follows the normal distribution, where the mean of the normal distribution is calculted by your function.
+If the action space is continuous space, one way is to assume your action follows the normal distribution, where the mean of the normal distribution is calculted by your function.
 The variance of the normal distribution can be fixed or parameterized, too.

 So, if you use a linear function to parameterize the policy, your code looks like this,
 ```python